xcooper/mobius/README.md

 # MOBIUS

-A tool brings command line and AI models together.
+A tool that integrates command-line interfaces with AI models.

 ## Get Started

-Download the executable based on your OS.
-Put it on a directory within the PATH.
+Download the executable for your OS and place it in a directory included in your PATH.

-Next, `mobius init` will help to set the configurations and save to the default location.
+Run `mobius init` to configure the tool and save the settings to the default location.

-If you want to enable *AutoComplete*, you also need to execute **Mobius** in your shell init config.
-Here are the instructions for different platforms.
+To enable *AutoComplete*, add **Mobius** to your shell initialization file.
+Instructions for different platforms are
+below:

 ### Windows

-Edit the PowerShell config `$PROFILE` (e.g., `C:\Users\username\Document\PowerShell\Microsoft.PowerShell_profile.ps1`), add following line in the file.
+Edit your PowerShell profile `$PROFILE` (e.g., `C:\Users\username\Documents\PowerShell\Microsoft.PowerShell_profile.ps1`) and add:

 ```powershell
 Invoke-Expression -Command (mobius auto-complete --shell power-shell | Out-String)